vadimgierko/issue-tracker/public/content/pages/About.md

 - **I also dont't want to use any existing tracker**.
 - **I dont't want to integrate/ connect the tracker to GitHub & my projects** (for example I want to be able adding issues like common todos, which may not be done in the future & I don't want them to be on GitHub)
 - **I want a few unique features**:
-  - the ability to have a look on all issues from all the projects in one place (for example table) to be able to decide, what issue/s working on independently of the project,
+  - the ability to have a look on all issues from all the projects in one place (table) to be able to decide, what issue/s working on regardless of the project,
-  - the ability to filter those all collected issues by priorities, types etc.
+  - the ability to filter & sort those all collected issues by priorities, types etc.
   - the ability to add extra notes, descriptions (in Markdown), todos to issues & projects (not implemented yet)
-  - the ability to add motivation, tech stack, milestones, feature list sections to projects (to be able to use it in project's README file & documentation) (not implemented yet)
+  - the ability to add motivation, tech stack, milestones, feature list sections to projects (to be able to use it in project's README file & documentation) (partialy implemented)
   - the ability to hide those things from others (for example I'm used to include todo lists in README file, but because most of my projects are public, that is visible to anyone),
   - the ability to edit all of the data extensevly (if it was reflected in stats, that would be a nightmare) on any device, separately from GitHub.
 - **I want this tracker to be something more than a common tracker**.
 This must be a system that gives more freedom in managing projects, not only programming ones.
 I don't want to only track bugs or list future features ideas, I want to add a lot of stuff, like notes with knowledge, information, thoughts etc. This will also help me offload my existing todo lists and notes in my apps that help me with project and knowledge management and are overflowing with lists and notes for development projects even though these tools don't meet my needs for that.
 - Continuing the previous thread, **this project may eventually become the main extended system to manage all of my projects**.
-- And also I want to exercise in TypeScript ;-)

 ## Tech Stack